 Katie Rose Guest Pryal is a novelist, freelance journalist, and erstwhile law professor in Chapel Hill, NC.
-She is the author of the Hollywood Lights Series, which includes Entanglement, Chasing Chaos, and Fallout Girl, all from Blue Crow Books.
+As a novelist, she is the author of the Hollywood Lights Series, which includes Entanglement, Chasing Chaos, and Fallout Girl, all from Blue Crow Books.
 She is also the author of Life of the Mind Interrupted: Essays on Mental Health and Disability in Higher Education (Raven Books 2017).
-As a journalist, Katie contributes regularly to Quartz, The Chronicle of Higher Education, Dame Magazine, and more.
+As a journalist and essayist, Katie has bylines in Catapult, Motherwell, The Chronicle of Higher Education, Dame Magazine, Quartz, and more.

 Katie earned her master’s degree in creative writing from the Writing Seminars at Johns Hopkins, where she attended on a fellowship, her law degree from the University of North Carolina, and her doctorate from UNC-Greensboro.
-She teaches creative writing through Duke University’s Osher Lifelong Learning Institute.
 Connect with her on her website at katieroseguestpryal.com and via all social media @krgpryal.

 Mary Lou Santovec is a long-time contributor to the Women in Higher Education newsletter.
 She earned her bachelor’s degree at the University of Wisconsin-Stevens Point and did graduate work at UW-Madison and at the University of Notre Dame in adult education and nonprofit management.